-The final step is to visit Put a Case on Me’s main collection page (11) and choose your Phone Type.
+The final step is to visit Custom Envy main phone case page and choose your Phone Type.
 Next, choose your desired Case Type.
 For Case Types there are two main options: Extra Protective, and Clear Extra Protective.

 After this, the site will prompt you through a variety of steps, making it simple to upload your custom phone case photographs.
 You’ll then do a preview of your case, and purchase it.

 After this point, we make your iPhone or Galaxy phone cases, and you wait for them to arrive in the mail.
 In 2017, we’ll also be offering Google Phone cases, so sign up for our Newsletter—the link is at the bottom right of the website in the black footer—to receive information on when they’ll be available.